jlangr/ccode2/continuous-design.md

 We can immediately understand and trust each supporting function or piece of data in this solution.
 It's also likely that we don't even need to looked at most of the code most of the time.
 The separate functions enhance clarity by allowing us to focus on small, understandable chunks.
 And while it would help to see the data structures involved (individual `noun` and `adjective` objects specifically), every statement otherwise stands on its own.
 No statements demand a comment.
 Comments would only increase the development, comprehension, and maintenance costs for this code.

-As for understanding the data structures, that's what unit tests are for, albeit we might make a case for extracting a couple functions to get just an ounce more isolation from implementation specifics in `generateCard`: [REF]
+As for understanding the data structures, that's what unit tests are for, albeit we might make a case for extracting a couple functions to get just an ounce more isolation from implementation specifics in `generateCard`:

 ```
 const generateCard = (adjectives, nouns) => {